Bashyitsi/alu-higher_level_programming/python-if_else_loops_functions/README.md

-Write a function that prints the last digit of a number.
+Write a function that adds two integers and returns the result.

-Prototype: def print_last_digit(number):
+Prototype: def add(a, b):

-Returns the value of the last digit
+Returns the value of a + b

 You are not allowed to import any module